Worplesdon: Early history

-South of Broad Street, east of Wood Street Village on a farm in Broad Street Common are ruins of a Roman Villa – for further details see the Guildford article, as it is directly by the major town's western edge however in this parish.
+South of Broad Street and east of Wood Street Village, on a farm in Broad Street Common, are ruins of a Roman Villa.

 Worplesdon has a Grade I C of E church, St Mary's with a 13th-century chancel and later additions.
 Worplesdon's single manor appears in Domesday Book of 1086 as Werpesdune held by Turald (Thorold) from Roger de Montgomery.
 Its domesday assets were: 6½ hides; a church, 9 ploughs, a mill worth 2s 6d, 8 acre of meadow, wood worth 60 hogs.
 Its 22 households (of which one was a serf's) rendered £10 sterling per year to its overlords.

 Early manorial owners includes (all cited as "de..."): Basseville, Holeye, (13th century) Wykford, Wintershall/Wintershull, Seymour (14th century); Ditton, Hegham, Wykford.
 Then we see Jasper Tudor (Earl of Pembroke, then created the Duke of Bedford) who was attainted, however following Edward IV's grant to the Duke of Clarence in 1474, it reverted to the last Duke of Bedford of the medieval creation (who died, childless).

 Sir Anthony Browne and his son, Anthony Browne, 1st Viscount Montagu, gained a royal lease of the manor in the Tudor period, followed by Lord Annandale in 1625 for three lifetimes.
 The Harbord family next held it followed by John Payne of Hurtmore and Thomas Newton of Stoke (next Guildford) who owned it in 1670.
 Its owners until 1911 acquired what remained of the estate as early as in 1681, the Onslow family, historically Earls of Surrey.

 The parish was divided into four tithings: Perry Hill, about the hill on which the church stands; Burpham, on the east side; West End; and Wyke.
 The last, which was separated from the rest of the parish, was added to Ash in 1890.